alexajunior/CarbonSight/README.md

 -
  Real-time geolocation integration

-# It's all about making the world a better pace.
+# It's all about making the world a better place.